Andy Norman

 The Logic of Cooperation: Hobbes' Solution to the Problem of Civil Society (Infographic)

 This infographic captures the hidden logic behind Hobbes' Leviathan.
 In a single page, it illuminates how civil society can evolve from a purely selfish state of nature.
-If you want to understand the conditions that allow cooperation to flourish, study this 1-page diagram!
+If you want to understand the conditions that allow cooperation to flourish, study this one-page diagram!

 Learn more